Skip to main content Skip to navigation

 For this assignment, you will need to create a blog post on any aspect of early modern deviant culture or deviant individuals of your choice.
 As this assignment comes early in the academic year, I suggest focusing on a group that interests you from across the whole module and doing some secondary reading around the topic.
 You will be expected to write 1,000 words, directed to a public audience.

-You have 2 options for submitting your assignment.
+You have 2 options for creating your blog post.

-1. Create your blog post using Maharawhich is a university supported tool, which allows you to create your own blog post and 'publish' them.
-The assignment will be submitted through Moodle under the 'Blog post submission' Link opens in a new windowspace on the main page.
-Submission will be time-stamped and all pages will be locked for editing after submission.
-It will also be entered into the University plagiarism software.
-After the blog has been marked and had feedback, you will have the option of 'publishing' the blog, which would make it accessible and readable via search engines (but this is entirely optional').
-You must also upload a file to Tabula with a link to the blog page to ensure you meet the monitoring points.
+1. Create your blog post using Mahara, which is a university supported tool, which allows you to create your own blog post and 'publish' them.
+The assignment will be submitted as a PDF and uploaded to Tabula.
+After the blog has been marked and had feedback, you will have the option of 'publishing' the blog, which would make it accessible and readable via search engines (but this is entirely optional).

 Why a blog post?
 Professional historians now write for a range of audiences and in a range of mediums.
 Blog posts are one such way in which historians communicate their research and make their work accessible to those from non-academic backgrounds.
 This assessment is therefore intended to give you experience of researching and writing on a topic of your choice and communicating findings that you have found interesting to others.